jupyrdf/ipyradiant/README.md

 ## Visualization Widgets

-`ipyradiant` includes several widgets for visualizing and interacting with RDF graphs that can be accessed through the examples. ![graph explorer screencast][screencast1]
+`ipyradiant` includes several widgets for visualizing and interacting with RDF graphs that can be accessed through the examples. ![InteractiveViewer screencast][screencast1]

 ## Example Tooling Widgets